Dubzyy/netmap/README.md

 - **No Rate Limiting** - API endpoints unprotected from abuse
 - **No TLS/SSL Built-in** - HTTP only (must use reverse proxy with SSL for HTTPS)
 - **SQLite Default** - Works fine for small deployments, PostgreSQL recommended for production scale
+- **In-Memory Channel Layer** - For multi-server deployments, use Redis channel layer
 - **No Backup System** - Database backups not automated
-- **Single Server** - No clustering, load balancing, or high availability
+- **Single Server** - No clustering or load balancing (can scale with Redis channels)
 - **No Historical Data** - Only current metrics displayed, no time-series graphs
 - **No Alerting** - No notifications for high utilization or down links